tschissl/certification/OKUM.md

 ### before outlier rejection

-The between-laboratory variance for Al2O3 is 0.1028
+The between-laboratory variance for LOI is 0.0686
-The between-bottle variance for Al2O3 is 7.4746 &times; 10<sup>-4</sup>
+The between-bottle variance for LOI is 0.0041
-The repeatability variance for Al2O3 is 6.6814 &times; 10<sup>-4</sup>
+The repeatability variance for LOI is 0.0018
-The standard uncertainty for the assigned value of Al2O3 is 0.067
+The standard uncertainty for the assigned value of LOI is 0.0567

 ### after outlier rejection
-The between-laboratory variance for Al2O3 is 0.0067
+The between-laboratory variance for LOI is 0.0746
-The between-bottle variance for Al2O3 is 7.43 &times; 10<sup>-4</sup>
+The between-bottle variance for LOI is 4.0583 &times; 10<sup>-4</sup>
-The repeatability variance for Al2O3 is 2.6773 &times; 10<sup>-4</sup>
+The repeatability variance for LOI is 3.9529 &times; 10<sup>-4</sup>
-The standard uncertainty for the assigned value of Al2O3 is 0.0182
+The standard uncertainty for the property value of LOI is 0.0611
-The standard uncertainty for the assigned value of Al2O3 is 0.0183
+The standard uncertainty for the property value of LOI is 0.0612  (check with different way of calculation)

 ### tests for normal distribution